Prabin128/React-Basics/README.md

 **Step 2.** Verify that you have the latest version of VSCode.
 If you don’t, go to ``` https://code.visualstudio.com/download ``` to get the version suitable for your operating system.

 **Step 3.** Open a Terminal or command prompt and navigate to the folder where you want to set up your React project.
-If you're unsure how to do this, you might want to refer back to earlier lessons or use CodeSandbox as an alternative.

 **Step 4.** Generate a Vite application by executing the following command in your Terminal or Command Prompt:
 ```http